-Charlotte A. Clark ’14 a senior from Pittsburgh, PA was named the 2010 and 2011 scholarship recipient.
+Charlotte A. Clark ’14 from Pittsburgh, PA was named the 2010 and 2011 scholarship recipient.
 Charlotte is the granddaughter of William H. Ramsey ’51 (Course 6, Electrical Engineering) who was the director of special engineering programs including Minority Introduction to Engineering and Science (MITES) and the Engineering Internship Program.
 Charlotte is interested in becoming a robotics engineer, specifically with programming and software.
-Describing why she selected MIT, Charlotte said, "I wanted to challenge myself further by going to a school that is known for being extremely hard in its course load.
-I am pretty sure that I want to major in electrical engineering and computer science.
-I would also like to study French and Spanish, and also learn Japanese."
-To maximize her MIT experience, Charlotte plans to join the crew team and participate in community service projects.
+Describing why she selected MIT, Charlotte said, "I wanted to challenge myself further by going to a school that is known for being extremely hard in its course load."
+Charlotte graduated in 2014 with a major in Course 6-3, Computer Science and Engineering.
+She now works as a software engineer!

 The scholarship recipient will be notified that a portion of his/her financial aid package derives from the MIT Retirees Undergraduate Scholarship Fund.
 The recipient will also be encouraged to visit this site to learn about those honored.